-The AD4Q Axient Digital Quad Receiver sets a new standard in transparent digital audio and maximum spectral efficiency.
-Groundbreaking performance features include wide tuning, low latency, High Density (HD) mode, and Quadversity™, ensuring solid performance in the most challenging RF environments.
-Networked control, AES3 + Dante output, and signal routing options bring a new level of management and flexibility to your entire workflow.
+The AD4Q Axient Digital four-channel wireless receiver sets a new standard in transparent digital audio and maximum spectral efficiency.
+Groundbreaking performance features include wide tuning, low latency, high density (HD) mode, and Quadversity™, ensuring solid performance in the most challenging RF environments.
+Networked control, AES3, AES67, and Dante output, and signal routing options bring a new level of management and flexibility to your entire workflow.
 Compatible with all Axient Digital transmitters.

 Automatic limiter function protects against signal clipping, allowing for higher gain settings and preventing unexpected signal peaks